kimjuyoung1127/vibe/vibe-code/progress2.md

 - **Importance of Complete Translation Coverage:** Ensured all UI elements, including section headers, are properly translated.
 - **Detail in User Experience:** Properly translated section headers improve the overall user experience for multilingual users.

+## October 8, 2025: Implementing AdComponent for Google AdSense

+**Main Work:** Creating and implementing AdComponent to display Google AdSense ads throughout the site

+**Status:** Completed

+### Summary of Changes

+1.  **Created AdComponent:**
+    *   Created `app/components/AdComponent.tsx` with proper AdSense implementation.
+    *   Component includes necessary attributes: `data-ad-client`, `data-ad-slot`, `data-ad-format`, and `data-full-width-responsive`.
+    *   Implemented useEffect hook to properly call `adsbygoogle.push({})` when component mounts.

+2.  **Integrated AdComponent:**
+    *   Added import for AdComponent in `app/google/about/page.tsx`.
+    *   Added AdComponent to About page with placeholder ad slot to verify functionality.
+    *   Used responsive ad format with proper styling to fit page layout.

+3.  **AdSense Infrastructure:**
+    *   Confirmed AdSense script already exists in `app/layout.tsx`.
+    *   Verified `public/ads.txt` file exists for AdSense verification.

+### Implemented Features

+- **Reusable Ad Component:** AdComponent can be used throughout the site to display AdSense ads with custom ad slots and formats.
+- **Proper Ad Loading:** Component ensures ads are loaded correctly after the AdSense script is available.
+- **Responsive Ads:** Default ad format is set to responsive for better mobile experience.

+### What I Learned from This Work

+- **AdSense Implementation:** Learned to properly implement Google AdSense in a React/Next.js application with client-side loading.
+- **Component Design:** Components for external services like AdSense require careful consideration of when scripts are available.
+- **Responsive Design:** Ad components should be designed to be responsive and fit well with the site's design.